 The E Tipu E Rea Whānau was established following the successful implementation of a teen parent project at Auckland Women’s Centre.
 This project highlighted the need for an independent, Auckland-based teen parent service.

-We began as Thrive, officially established in 2011 to support, protect, and empower teen parents in West and Central Auckland.
+We began as Thrive, officially established in 2011 to support, advocate for, and empower teen parents in West and Central Auckland

 The journey to becoming the E Tipu E Rea Whānau came about because of the belief in our whānau in upholding the mana and hauora of young Māori – and with the support of kaumatua, we embedded a kaupapa Māori approach to support people of all backgrounds.